prebid/Prebid.js/modules/playgroundxyzBidAdapter.md

 # Description

-Connects to Appnexus exchange for bids.
+Connects to playgroundxyz ad server for bids.

 Appnexus bid adapter supports Banner, Video (instream and outstream) and Native.